coq/coq/doc/sphinx/proof-engine/tactics.rst

   Performs all the rewriting in the clause :n:`@clause`.
 The clause argument must not contain any ``type of`` nor ``value of``.

-See also: :ref:`Hint-Rewrite <hintrewrite>` for feeding the database of lemmas used by :tacn:`autorewrite`.
+.. seealso:

-See also: :tacn:`autorewrite` for examples showing the use of this tactic.
+   :ref:`Hint-Rewrite <hintrewrite>` for feeding the database of lemmas used by :tacn:`autorewrite` and :tacn:`autorewrite` for examples showing the use of this tactic.

 .. tacn:: easy
    :name: easy